 In this article, we cover what you absolutely must do to plan your 2014 visit to Disneyland Resort.
 We previously implored anyone who would listen that 2012 was the perfect time to visit Disneyland.
 Well, it was in many ways, and those who listened to our advice got to be among the first to visit Cars Land.
 Disneyland has been on a roll since then, and we’ve updated our Disneyland vacation advice numerous times since then, finally arriving at this version for 2014 trips.
-We have received messages from a lot of people who had amazing trips thanks to our recommendations, and this guide has been refined based upon our visits to Disneyland in 2013, including a visit in December 2013 for Christmas–our first Christmas in Disneyland since the overhaul to Disney California Adventure (the Christmas season is now, by far, our top pick for when you should visit Disneyland…such a beautiful time of year there!).
+We have received messages from a lot of people who had amazing trips thanks to our recommendations, and this guide has been refined based upon our recent visits to Disneyland, including a visit last December for Christmas–our first Christmas in Disneyland since the overhaul to Disney California Adventure (the Christmas season is now, by far, our top pick for when you should visit Disneyland…such a beautiful time of year there!).